swissquote/crafty/docs/Why.md

 This package is a helper to compile your scripts to the best, optimized, compressed and understood by all browser versions of the code you write.

-It takes the best tools choices of the community between the huge amount of options for the task at hand (**Sass**, **Less**, **Stylus**, **PostCSS**, **Traceur**, **Babel**, **rollup.js**, **Browserify**, **Webpack**, **Pundle**, **ESLint**, **JSHint**, **Gulp**, **Broccoli**, **Grunt**) With a consideration
+It takes the best tools choices of the community between the amount of options for the task at hand (**Sass**, **Less**, **Stylus**, **PostCSS**, **Traceur**, **Babel**, **rollup.js**, **Browserify**, **Webpack**, **Pundle**, **ESLint**, **JSHint**, **Gulp**, **Broccoli**, **Grunt**) With a consideration